net-argonit-KBR/CBDC-CentralBankDigitalCurrency/README.md

-# digitalCurrency (digital spend of Reserve Bank currency).
+# Central Bank Digital Currency (Reserve Bank Digital Currency; Reserve Bank Virtual Currency).

 Purpose: currency as an enabler of economic activities rather than a participant, in order to sustain productivity and remove waste.